sluosapher/lenovo-ai-assistant-builder/README.md

 ***
  * **Local LLM and RAG chat**: Build a local knowledge base using your documentation (various file formats are supported).
  * **Configurable Parameters and Settings**: Numerous parameters can be adjusted to tune LLM and RAG models, ingestion, retrieval, reranking processes, and application operations.
- * **Special Query Functions**: Focus the assistant on specific functions to extend capability and maximize accuracy and performance.
-Special queries include the ability to: Query tabular data, query images, rank resumes against a job description, and more.
+ * **Special Query Functions**: Focus the assistant on specialized workflows to extend capability and maximize accuracy for specific tasks.
+Available special functions include:
+   - **Super Agent (MCP)**: Routes queries through MCP services providing unlimited capability using any number of MCP servers and configured MCP agents
+   - **Analyze Tables**: Analyze files with tabular format where the first row contains column headers and remaining rows contain data
+   - **Summarize**: Generate summaries of files and enable follow-up questions based on the summary
+   - **Query Image**: Extract text, generate captions, and perform other vision tasks (requires a vision model)
+   - **Evaluate Resumes**: Assess resume strength against job descriptions with follow-up analysis capabilities
+   - **Score Documents**: Score unstructured documents against custom scoring criteria
- * **Agentic Workflow - Resume Match**: The agentic workflow illustrated in the "Resume Match" function is one example of how capabilities can be extended to support real world use cases that matter to you.
+ * **Agentic Workflow Examples**: The "Super Agent (MCP)" and "Resume Match" functions demonstrate how capabilities can be extended to support real-world use cases that matter to your organization.
  * **Model Management**: Easily switch between models, upload a model, or convert a model to take advantage of the latest LLM optimizations and capabilities.
- * **UI customization**: Use the "Appearance" adjustments to easily customize the interface to fit your needs.
+ * **UI customization**: Use the "Appearance" adjustments in Settings to easily customize the interface to fit your needs.
  * **Profile Management**: Import and export Assistant profiles/configurations for backup, profile switching, and sharing.
  * **Localization Support**: Partial localization is available for Simplified Chinese (zh-Hans) and Traditional Chinese (zh-Hant).
- * **Admin Mode**: Enable "Admin" features like adjusting settings and adding documentation to the knowledge base **-OR-** limit features to standard "User" capabilities like asking the Assistant questions.
+ * **Admin Mode**: Switch between "Admin" mode with full access to settings, and "User" mode where settings are hidden to preserve admin configurations while users focus on chatting with the Assistant.
  * **API Services**: Expose all features through SuperBuilder API services.

 <br>

 :bulb:**Upcoming Features** :sparkles:
 ***

-* **Multi-Agent Orchestration Framework**: Implement AI agents built with MCP (Model Context Protocol) for enhanced coordination.
 * **E2E Enterprise Solution**: Connect your Intel AIPC to edge/server clusters for comprehensive enterprise integration.
-* **SuperBuilder API Service Only Installation Package**: A streamlined API package to create custom UIs and seamlessly integrate SuperBuilder capabilities.
 * **SST and TTS multimodality Features**: Advanced speech synthesis and text-to-speech functionalities for enhanced user interaction and communication.

 <br>